An essay by Richard Reid, senior curator, National Museum of Australia

 About the Irish in Australia there are always opinions, some favourable, some not.

-Poet and storyteller Henry Lawson said that, when in trouble, he always had two friends, and one of them was an Irishman.
+Poet and storyteller Henry Lawson said that, when in trouble, he always had 2 friends, and one of them was an Irishman.

-Visiting Adelaide in the 1870s, Richard Twopenny found to his dismay that four out of five servants were Irish — ‘liars and dirty’.
+Visiting Adelaide in the 1870s, Richard Twopenny found to his dismay that 4 out of 5 servants were Irish – ‘liars and dirty’.

 Once accused of being opposed to Irish immigration in the 1840s, leading New South Wales politician William Charles Wentworth retorted that this was a lie: ‘Some of the best blood in my veins is Irish’.

 A couple of decades later the so-called ‘Father of Federation’, Henry Parkes, argued that ‘Irish Roman Catholics’ were not the ‘best people’ for the developing colony of New South Wales, and that the numbers arriving at colonial expense should be restricted.

 Much later, in the 1960s, Donald Horne wrote of his Muswellbrook childhood as one in which local Catholics, the great majority of whom would have been of Irish descent, were perhaps ‘not quite human’.

 So where do the Irish fit into the Australian story?

 Irish-born immigrants and their descendants have been a feature of the Australian population since the arrival of the First Fleet in New South Wales in 1788.